Wound care services account for a significant amount (6%) of NHS Wales’ budget, an annual cost of around £330m.

 A New App

-Life Science Hub Wales offered to pilot the Minuteful for Wound app, which was taken up by district nursing SBUHB.
+Life Sciences Hub Wales offered to pilot the Minuteful for Wound app, which was taken up by district nursing SBUHB.

 This project was led and managed by the district nursing managers, with limited project management experience and prior knowledge of the new tech.
 The app was piloted within five teams in district nursing and was then rolled out across district nursing and community wound clinic.
 This was a very steep learning curve, especially in relation to data collection and key performance indicators.
 The project has been driven from the ground up, rather than a ‘top down’ approach: work is ongoing to drive service benefits, patient care and staff engagement.